MICHELE NORRIS, Host:

 LUMUMBA DI: We have witnessed one developed country after the other making pronouncement that literally amounts to discarding the Kyoto Protocol.

 HARRIS: Lumumba Di-Aping is a Sudanese diplomat who was speaking on behalf of some 130 developing nations.
 They are extremely unhappy about this turn of events.

-Mr. DI-APING: It's like throwing away your baby and saying, no, I will have a new one.
+DI: It's like throwing away your baby and saying, no, I will have a new one.